Officials identify firefighters killed in deadly Texas blast

 Authorities have said there was no indication of foul play at the plant, which was last inspected for safety in 2011, according to a risk management plan filed with the federal Environmental Protection Agency.

 Officials said the death toll remained at 14.
-McLennan County Sheriff Parnell McNamara said he did not know of anyone still unaccounted for, despite persistent rumours.
+McLennan County Sheriff Parnell McNamara said he did not know of anyone still unaccounted for, despite persistent rumors.

 Matt Cawthon, chief deputy sheriff for McLennan County, said two of the dead were near or in the apartment complex.
 He was unable to give their age or gender.